lu-se/vue-template/README.md

 npm add '@lu.se/vue-template'

 ### Install lu-template
-Download https://samwebb.lu.se/bundle.zip unpack it and rename folder to lumall and put it in the same folder as index.html (public).
-Remove
+Download https://samwebb.lu.se/bundle.zip unpack it and rename folder to lumall and put it in the public folder.

 ### index.html